buildspace/buildspace-projects/Solana_NFTs/en/Section_2/Lesson_2_Setup_NFT_Assets.md

 You can even add your own `collection` object if you wanted to give your collection a specific name.
 Check out an example [here](https://docs.metaplex.com/developer-tools/sugar/guides/preparing-assets).

-Finally, make sure you replace `"INSERT_YOUR_WALLET_ADDRESS_HERE"` with your Phantom wallet address (don't forget the quotes).
-This is shown in the single NFT view and resolves to twitter handles if it is connected via Solana Name Service.
-You can have multiple creators in the `creators` array.
-The `share` attribute is the percentage of royalties that each creator will receive.
-Since you're the only creator here, you get everything!

 ### 🚨 Progress Report

 *Please do this else Farza will be sad :(*